bloxstreet/support/staff-information/staff-regulations.md

 | Team Leader - Store Manager | ✔️| ✔️  | ✔️ | ✔️ | ✔️ | ✖️ |
 | Store Director - Store Executive  | ✔️| ✔️  | ✔️ | ✔️ | ✔️ | ✔️ |

-* Abusing admin, the staff panel, or any permissions will result in consequences.
-Refer to the [Punishment Guide](https://support.bloxstreet.store/guides/punishment-guide.html) for details.
+## In-Game Conduct
+{: .text-red-300 }

   *  Professionalism is required while in public eye.
-Team Leader+ should utilize proper grammar in all BloxStreet games.
-Behaving unprofessionally reflects badly on our group.
-We don't want to be known as a group that behaves unprofessionally.
+Team Leader+ should utilize proper grammar in all BloxStreet games, both on and off duty.
+Behaving unprofessionally reflects badly on our the group.
+We don’t want to be known as a group that behaves unprofessionally.

-* Please remember to **work** while at the store.
-Messing around looks bad, and also leads to an increase in unsatisfied guests.
-Staff members who mess around at the store will not be promoted.
+  *  LRs and MRs are to be working while at the store.
+Staff members who mess around at the store will receive consequences.
+If a staff member wishes to converse with others and/or take a break from their general duties, they should go off duty.

-* For hosting shifts and trainings:
-  *  **Board of Directors+ can host training sessions**
-  *  **Store Manager+ can train at training sessions**
-  *  **Store Director+ can host shifts**
-  *  **Board of Directors+ can supervise the store**
+  *  Players who choose to act unprofessionally while off duty will be subject to the same consequences one would receive while on duty.

+  *  Staff members may NOT go idle in the middle of the store.
+If a staff member wishes to go idle, they may go to the staff room.

+  *  LRs and MRs may NOT interact with trollers; instead, consult with an HR official, as they are trained to handle certain situations.

+  *  Staff members are expected to comply with orders issued by an HR+ official.
+Failure to comply with certain orders will result in consequences.

+  *  Abusing admin, the warning system, cuffs, or any permissions will result in consequences.

+## General Conduct
+{: .text-red-300 }

-* Please respect all decisions made by SHRs.
+  *  Respect all decisions made by SHRs.
+If a player has a question or concern regarding a decision made by a Senior High Rank, they may consult with one through a ticket.

-* Do not instigate drama.
-If you have an issue with a fellow staff member, please report it to a Junior Moderator+.
-Keep all personal drama **OUT** of the staff team.
+  *  Do not instigate drama, regardless of whether the other player is at fault.
+If a player has an issue with a fellow staff member, please report it to a Junior Moderator+.
+Keep all personal drama OUT of the staff team.

-* Do not make unnecessary announcements with the announcement feature on the staff panel.
-* Don't intervene with Junior Moderator+ moderation.
-We know what we're doing, and minimods are not needed nor appreciated.
-* Hinting for a promotion for yourself or another staff member is prohibited.
-* Simping for Junior Moderator+ will not be tolerated.
-Please don't suck up to Junior Moderator+ staff for promotions.
-* Don't try to find ways to avoid these rules.
-Use common sense at all times.
+  *  Administrative action is FINAL.
+Any questions or concerns regarding administrative action inflicted upon a player should be directed through a TICKET.
+Complaining about administrative action will only lead to further consequences.

+  *  Staff members are expected to remain professional at both affiliated and non-affiliated establishments.
+Failure to do so will result in consequences.

+  *  Professionalism must be maintained to a certain degree within the communications server.
+Staff members are more than welcome to converse with one another, but all topics must be appropriate and within reason.